giellalt/lang-rmu-x-testing/rmu.md

 * examples:*

 * examples:*

-# Symbol affixes

-Noun inflection
+Verbs
+Verbs in the Tavringer Romani language are actions.

+Pronouns
+Pronouns in the Tavringer Romani language are references to things.

+Numerals
-The Tavringer Romani language nouns inflect in cases.
+Numerals in the Tavringer Romani language are numbers.

-Proper noun inflection
-The Tavringer Romani language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

-Verb inflection
+Adjectives
-The Tavringer Romani language verbs inflect in persons.
+Adjectives in the Tavringer Romani language describe things.

-Adjective inflection
+Prefixes
+Prefixes in the Tavringer Romani language are bound to beginning of other words.

+Nouns
-The Tavringer Romani language adjectives compare.
+Nouns in the Tavringer Romani language are things.